 Objective: The VITA 46 base standard defines physical features that enable high-speed communication in a compliant system.

 Status: The baseline VPX standard is scheduled for its five-year review.
-The working group is working to align it with recent work on VITA 65, VITA 66, and VITA 67.
-Interested parties should contact VITA to participate in the working group.
+The working group has balloted changes and is making updates based on comments during the ballot.

 Objective: This standard defines PMC or XMC mezzanine rear I/O pin mappings to VITA 46.0 plug-in module backplane connectors.